European-XFEL/howToMiddlelayer/source/chap1/device_attributes.rst

 Allowed States
 ++++++++++++++

-In a similar philosophy, it is possible to limit slot calls to specific states using the `allowedStates` attribute in the Slot definition.
+The middlelayer API of Karabo uses a simple state machine to protect slot execution and property reconfiguration.
+Therefore, it is possible to restrict slot calls to specific states using the `allowedStates` attribute in the ``Slot`` definition.

-States are provided and fixed in the Karabo Framework.
-They are defined in :class:`karabo.middlelayer.State`
+States are provided and defined in the Karabo Framework in :class:`karabo.middlelayer.State`

-The voltage of our controller can only be ramped up if the device is in the
+In the example below, the voltage of the controller can only be ramped up if the device is in the state: :class:`State.ON`.
-state: :class:`State.ON`.
-In the ramp up we also switch the state, since a ramp up action will be already running after the first call.
+In the Slot *rampUp* we also switch the device state to `State.RUNNING`, since a ramp up action will be running after the first call.
+With this protection, the procedure of ramping up the device can only be executed again after it has finished.
-Then the slot definition will be updated as follows:

 .. code-block:: Python